|Journal of Integer Sequences|

 5. Authors may want to suggest two or three names of possible referees.
 (Do not suggest members of the editorial board.)

 6. Any submission claiming to solve a significant open problem (e.g., Goldbach's conjecture; Beal's conjecture; infinitely many twin primes; Riemann hypothesis) or a major result such as Fermat's last theorem must be preceded by a physical letter (not e-mail) written and signed by a Ph.
 D. mathematician, other than one of the authors, with an appointment at a university, on the letterhead of that university, and sent through ordinary postal mail, stating that he/she has read the paper and certifies its correctness.

 We do not read e-mail every day.
-If you do not receive an acknowledgment from us within ten days, then we have not received your paper.
-Please do not send inquiries until 10 days have passed.
+If you do not receive an acknowledgment from us within fourteen days, then we have not received your paper.
+Please do not send any inquiries until at least 14 days have passed.
 In addition, during certain periods (e.g., start of school terms, late December to early January) there will likely be no processing of papers.

 Therefore, publishing a paper in JIS requires a higher standard of manuscript preparation than many other journals, which have a large editorial staff to fix problems.
 We ask that you read our style guide with care and make a real effort to make your paper conform.
 This also means that if you are not a native English speaker, you will want to find a native English speaker to proofread your paper.

 By submitting you agree to follow the guidelines in our LaTeX style guide in the final version of your paper:

 By publishing a paper in the Journal, authors grant the Journal a perpetual, royalty-free license to publish this paper in any collection of Journal papers in any form.
 Authors retain the copyright of their submitted papers.
 Authors may, of course, submit their paper to the Arxiv or any other preprint archive.

 Google search for the Journal:

 Backlog information for Volume 17, 2014, as submitted to the AMS: